jshawtime/saywhatwant/READMES-current/KV-STRUCTURE-EXAMPLE.md

 - **Sorting**: Comments always sorted by timestamp (oldest to newest)
 - **Backwards Compatibility**: System handles both old hex colors and new RGB format
 - **Language Field**: Currently defaults to 'en', ready for i18n support
+- **Message-Type Field**: Identifies origin as 'AI' or 'human' (defaults to 'human' for existing messages)
 - **Misc Field**: Flexible string field for future features or metadata
 - **Rate Limit**: 10 messages per minute per IP (increased from 1)